michaeluno/php-simple-web-scraper/README.md

 - Screenshot
 A jpeg image of the site.

-## Heroku Application
+## Run as Heroku Application
-This is a Heroku application and meant to be deployed to [Heroku](https://dashboard.heroku.com/).
+This is a Heroku application and meant to be deployed to a [Heroku](https://dashboard.heroku.com/) application instance.

 ### Requirements
 - Heroku account